Hiking Cup and Saucer Trail on Manitoulin Island

 If you are looking for a more challenging way to get to the top of Cup and Saucer, this trail is for you.
 Be safe and keep away from the edge.

-While I enjoy hiking, I like taking the easier route when possible so I skipped this part.
+I like taking the easier trail route so I skipped this part.

-My Experience Hiking Cup and Saucer on Manitoulin Island
+Hiking Cup and Saucer on Manitoulin Island – What It’s Like

 I headed to Cup and Saucer Trail after spending the morning in Little Current, and the early afternoon grabbing ice cream and visiting McLeans Mountain Lookout.

-I started my hike around 2 pm so I chose the shorter Red Main Trail which was only 5 km.
+I started my hike around 2 pm and chose the shorter Red Main Trail which was 5 km.
 It was a beautiful September day and I avoided any mid-day heat.

-The Red Cup and Saucer Trail was well-labelled and easy to follow.
+The Red Cup and Saucer path is well-labelled and easy to follow.

 The majority of the trail is shaded by the forest, which is perfect for someone like me who gets sunburns easily.
 It made for a cooler temperature hike and not hiding from the sun.
 Especially when ascending towards the peak.